- Master of Science

 IMC 637.
 Internal Brand Communication.
 3 Hours.

 PR: IMC 610.
-Addresses the important roles that internal communications and branding play in a company's successful operation by examining internal communication strategies and implementation, the use of consistent messaging, and company -to-employee crisis communication.
+Addresses the important roles that internal communications and branding play in a company's successful operation by examining internal communication strategies and implementation, the use of consistent messaging, and company #NAME?.

 IMC 638.
 Public Affairs.
 3 Hours.